-- Answer: Yes: Repatriate and reinforce at origin (specific location) following IUCN Guidelines. - No: Proceed to Question 6.
+Answer: Yes: Repatriate and reinforce at origin (specific location) following IUCN Guidelines.

 Question 6: For the taxon/taxa in question, does a generally recognized programme exist whose aim is conservation of that/those taxon/taxa and eventual return to the wild of confiscated specimens and/or their progeny?
 (Contact relevant IUCN/SSC Specialist Group, BGCI and/or IABG).